 Texture: Medium uniform crystals

 Aroma: Like mineral water

-Flavour: Low salinity, mellow earthy flavour.
+Flavor: Low salinity, mellow, earthy flavor.
 Despite the medium sized crystals, the high mineral content keeps it from being too salty even if sprinkled directly on food.

 Name: Sel Gris (grey salt)

 Method: Solar-evaporated in clay pools, then hand collected using wooden rakes.

 Color: Greyish green color.